NatalieSty/java-design-patterns/dao-factory/README.md

 ## Applicability

-Use the Dao Factoru pattern in the following situation:
+Use the Dao Factory pattern in the following situation:

 * When the underlying storage is subject to change from one implementation to another.